How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 To permit file sharing between the host and the virtual machine in the settings window of the VM, configure the Shared Clipboard and Drag and Drop features as Bidirectional in the General / Advanced tab.

-So you can share files or copy/paste text from host to VM and VM to host.
+So you can share files or copy/paste text from the host to the VM and from the VM to the host.

 Enabling Shared Clipboard and Drag and Drop Features